Hazrat Nizamuddin Dargah: Location

-The neighborhood surrounding the dargah, Nizamuddin Basti, is named after the saint.
+The neighbourhood surrounding the dargah, Nizamuddin Basti, is named after the saint.
 The area was initially the site of the settlement of Ghiyaspur, where Nizamuddin lived, and was later named after him.
 The Basti's population mainly grew after refugees settled here during the Partition of India.
 Prior to that, the area was mainly occupied only by the pirzade, the direct descendants of Nizamuddin.

 The dargah complex is immediately surrounded by the Sabz Burj at the intersection of Lodhi Road and Mathura Road, the Urs Mahal (a stage for the qawwalis), and the Chausath Khamba.

 Culture

 The area is referred to as the "nerve centre of Sufi culture in India".
 On the 17th and 18th day of the Islamic month of Rabi' al-awwal, thousands gather to observe the birth anniversary and urs (death anniversary) of the saint.
 Besides this, thousands also visit on the birth and death anniversaries of Amir Khusrau, Nizamuddin's disciple.
 Hundreds visit the dargah everyday throughout the year to pray and pay their respects.
-The dargah has a tradition of qawwali, especially the one on every Thursday night attracting approximately 1,500 visitors.> The regular qawwalis occur every evening after the Maghrib prayer.
+The dargah has a tradition of qawwali, especially the one on every Thursday night attracting approximately 1,500 visitors.
+The regular qawwalis occur every evening after the Maghrib prayer.
 The dargah has multiple intergenerational darbari qawwals.
-Women are traditionally not allowed inside the dargah’s inner sanctum.
-Besides this, the dargah organizes a daily langar.
+Women are traditionally not allowed inside the dargah's inner sanctum.
+Besides this, the dargah organises a daily langar.

 The evening prayers in which lamps are lit, called the Dua-e-Roshni, is an important ritual.
 Pilgrims gather around the khadim, the caretaker, who prays for the wishes of all those gathered to be granted.

 Death is celebrated in most Sufi orders.
 As part of the urs, the dargah complex and the tombs are lit up in the tradition of charaghan.
 Lakhs of people from different religions come from across the world and recite verses in the tradition of fateha.
 Plates of rose petals and sweets are offered to the tombs and fragrant chaddars are draped on them.
 People tie colourful threads on the jaalis and make vows (mannat) to the saints.
-Each thread symbolizes a wish.
+Each thread symbolises a wish.

 The festival of Basant Panchami is also celebrated at the dargah.
 According to legend, Nizamuddin was deeply attached to his nephew, Khwaja Taqiuddin Nuh, who died due to an illness.
 Nizamuddin grieved over him for a long time.
 Khusrau, his disciple, wanted to see him smile and dressed up in yellow and began celebrating the onset of Basant, after spotting some women do the same.
 This caused Auliya to smile, an occasion that is commemorated to this day.